-Craigieburn Dog Obedience Group was formed in 1993 and is affiliated with the Victorian Canine Association (VCA or “Dogs Victoria”) - the governing body of approximately 240 Victorian dog clubs that participate in Obedience, Agility, Field and Retrieving Trials, and Dog Conformation Showing.Our chief and senior instructors have about 40 years experience in dog training and have assisted thousands of people, just like yourself, in achieving a happy and obedient dog.We DO NOT discriminate between pedigree and non-pedigree animals.We are a friendly group and your first lesson is FREE!Come and join us on a Sunday morning (except long weekends)at Hothlyn Drive Reserve in Craigieburn.We look forward to meeting you and your dog soon.
+Craigieburn Dog Obedience Group was formed in 1993 and was affiliated with the Victorian Canine Association (VCA or “Dogs Victoria”) - the governing body of approximately 240 Victorian dog clubs that participate in Obedience, Agility, Field and Retrieving Trials, and Dog Conformation Showing.Our chief and senior instructors have about 50 years experience in dog training and have assisted thousands of people, just like yourself, in achieving a happy and obedient dog.We DO NOT discriminate between pedigree and non-pedigree animals.We are a friendly group and your first lesson is FREE!Come and join us on a Sunday morning (except long weekends)at Hothlyn Drive Reserve in Craigieburn.We look forward to meeting you and your dog soon.

 No need to book - just turn up for your first lesson FREE!